tushar-3549/Web_Development/README.md

 # Web_Development
-In this repository, HTML - CSS - Bootstrap Practice Code and Small Project of the content
+In this repository, HTML - CSS - Bootstrap and JS- Practice Code and Small Project of the contents